vizbyarcher/vizbyarcher.github.io/_posts/2019-08-25-my-first-blog.md

 This is a test for legend text adjustment: [link](/assets/html/RO_DIF_IOHANNIS_2019PZ1_2019EP_920.html).

-Now let's see an image linking to a page:
+Now let's see an image linking to a test page:
 [![Bachelor Bucharest Map](/assets/images/cap_BachelorBucharestMap.PNG)](/assets/html/BachelorBucharestMap.html)

 Let's paste in another image.